Personages of Fame & Infamy

 Chaotic-Neutral Human Warrior

-Of all the barbarians of the Wandering Lands, Yale the Wild has won the most renown for his adventures.
-Every Summer the Eriman warriors of the far-northern Wandering Lands gather for several days of sports and feasting and Yale wins any contest he chooses to partake in.
-They say that Yale is the only warrior to have ever survived and escaped the test of the maze of Mount Fate.
-Yale looks like a hale and hearty forty-something but nobody knows his year of birth.
+Of all the barbarians of the Wandering Lands, Jarl (pronounced 'Yarl') has won the most renown for his adventures.
+Every Summer the Eriman warriors of the far-northern Wandering Lands gather for several days of sports and feasting and Jarl wins any contest he chooses to partake in.
+Jarl looks like a hale and hearty forty-something but nobody knows his year of birth.
+They say that Jarl is the only warrior to have ever survived and escaped the test of the maze of Mount Fate.
+In that quest he lost his life-long adventuring companion Gunnar the Sly.
+Jarl is known to have recently retired to the Wandering Lands village of the Sundeer Fold and a young ward named Asta lives with him.
+Nobody is sure of her origin or kinship to the ageing champion.

 Ceara